-The key of \cref{thm:g_spd} lies in $\phi$.
-As long as we have a proper $\phi$, Riemannian metrics on SPD manifolds can be induced.
+The key of \cref{lem:g_spd} lies in the diffeomorphism $\phi$.
+If we have a proper $\phi$, Riemannian metrics on SPD manifolds can be induced.
 In the following, we will present our mappings and then discuss the induced metrics.

-As an eigenvalues function, matrix logarithm in \eqref{eq:mln} is reduced into a scalar logarithm, which is a diffeomorphism between $\bbRplus$ and $\bbRscalar$.
-Following this hint, the eigenvalues-based diffeomorphisms between $\spd{n}$ and $\sym{n}$ are reduced to scalar diffeomorphisms between $\bbRplus$ and $\bbRscalar$.
-A very natural idea is to substitute the natural logarithm by scalar logarithms with an arbitrary proper base.
-In particular, we first define a general diagonal logarithm $\log(\cdot)$ as
+As an eigenvalues function, the matrix logarithm in \cref{eq:mln} is reduced into a scalar logarithm, which is a diffeomorphism between $\bbRplus$ and $\bbRscalar$.
+Following this hint, the eigenvalues-based diffeomorphism between $\spd{n}$ and $\sym{n}$ is reduced to scalar diffeomorphism between $\bbRplus$ and $\bbRscalar$.
+A very natural idea is to substitute the natural logarithm with scalar logarithms with arbitrary proper bases.
+In particular, we can define a general diagonal logarithm $\log(\cdot)$ as